ganbarodigital/go_envish/v4/README.md

 	//
 	// If $# is not set, it returns 0.
 	GetPositionalParamCount() int

+	// GetPositionalParams returns the (emulated) value of the UNIX
+	// shell special parameter $@.
+	//
+	// It ignores any $@ that has been set in the environment, and builds
+	// the list up using the value of $#.
+	GetPositionalParams() []string

 	// ReplacePositionalParams sets $1, $2 etc etc to the given values.
 	//